-This step-by-step guide will teach you how to go to Boracay from Manila by air as a first-timer.
+This step-by-step guide will teach you how to go to Boracay from Manila by airplane as a first-timer.
 Boracay is located 304 km south of Manila.
-There are many ways to go to the island from the country’s capital.
-You can go there by boat, airplane, or by bus otherwise known as a land trip.
+You can go to Boracay by riding a bus, boarding a boat, and flying in an airplane.

-As a first-timer, I would recommend that you go to Boracay via airplane because it is the fastest and simplest way to get there.
+As a first-timer, the fastest and simplest way to get to Boracay is by airplane.
 Basically, you just have to get to Terminal 4 of NAIA Airport to fly to Caticlan, and then board a Ferry to Boracay.
 That’s it…

 Of course, aside from the route, there are other things that you need to consider such as Budget, Itinerary, and hotel booking.
 The advantage of choosing to go to Boracay by plane will make your preparation process simple.
 As a result, you will have less worry especially if you will travel as a family with toddlers.